We’ve all heard the expression ‘Don’t judge a book by its cover’. Yet we’re all guilty of doing it. And you know we’re not talking about books here.

 The idea is to spark open and honest conversations so we can all better understand diversity.
 “We create a safe space where strangers can discuss taboo topics openly and without condemnation,” the team tells us.
 “We believe this contributes to creating more inclusive and cohesive communities across cultural, religious, social and ethnic differences.”

 A ’book’ is a person that volunteered to represent a stigmatised group who is willing to share their backstory and answer questions to help challenge perceptions.
-The book title describes their experiences: from ADH to Young Mum via Black Activist, Survivor of Trafficking, Latino, Transgender and more.
+The book title describes their experiences: from ADHD to Young Mum via Black Activist, Survivor of Trafficking, Latino, Transgender and more.
 “We publish our books with concrete titles, such as Autism, Homeless, Bisexual, Buddhist, to reflect how they are stereotyped by society.
 By shining light on the biases we have about people, we create the premise necessary to actively challenge them.”

 The Human Library (or ‘Menneskebiblioteket’ in Danish) was born at a music festival in 2000 when journalist and human rights advocate Ronni Abergel, his brother Dany and colleagues Asma Mouna and Christoffer Erichsen decided they wanted to raise awareness against youth violence in Copenhagen and challenge stereotypes through dialogue.